 Often it is necessary for us to quickly develop an understanding of vibration problems and implement solutions so that our client companies can begin shipping their multi-million dollar systems (such as electron microscopes, etc.).
 For example, in order to meet the stringent performance requirements for inspection interferometers, we developed a revolutionary method for restraining vibration of their optical components (and was awarded U.S. Patent # 5,822,136.)

-Upon completion of critical system’s design and fabrication we perform testing to quantify the system’s sensitivity to external environmental disturbance of vibration and acoustic noise.
+Upon completion of a critical system’s design and fabrication we perform testing to quantify the system’s sensitivity to external environmental disturbance of vibration and acoustic noise.
 This testing provides the essential basis for the creation of the system’s specification of allowable facility floor vibration and acoustic noise.

 Response Dynamics also provides vibration consulting services extensively for the end users of sensitive equipment and industrial systems, ranging from semiconductor production facilities to academic and commercial research laboratories, to commercial power plants running steam turbines, to mineral processing facilities, running large vibratory conveyors, etc..
 We consult on existing facilities as well as on the design of new facilities to address issues associated with providing the necessary environment (with appropriate levels of floor vibration and acoustic noise and stray magnetic fields) required for optimal performance of their sensitive equipment,